benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   assessment task_, so don't make that the criteria---instead, you want students to explore & understand the problem, process & tool more deeply

-## notes

-- give 30mins for presenting back

-- what to do if someone in a group thinks the other "c"s are bullshit?

-- what about arguments in the group at all?

-- STS staff in SoS (Rob Ackland, Jenny Davis, Adrian McKenzie, Mindy Bruce, Matt Wade)

-- do I want to invite some naysayers?

-- in the task, provide very clear guidelines

-- use the kind of template I'd use for curriculum design

-- having Kim Blackmore (iLEAP fellows - ask Jez)

-- invite Tony

-- potential icebreaker: what's the best assessment task you've ever done (or set)

-- invite specific people outside of the culture lab (cc reimagine@anu.edu.au)

 ### Presenter bio

 Dr Ben Swift is a Senior Lecturer in the ANU Research School of Computer Science